 Decades ago, PayPal Standard was a true breakthrough for ecommerce.
 Now however, it’s outdated and error prone.
 Quite simply, there are much better ways of getting paid online today.
-Here are a few of the reasons we recommend everyone switch to our newer and better PayPal Express Checkout and/or Stripe options:
+Here are a few reasons we recommend everyone switch to our newer, better PayPal Express Checkout and/or Stripe options:

 - Direct payments - your customers can pay you directly with a credit card (through Stripe) or with their PayPal account (through PayPal Express).
 PayPal Express also offers a “guest checkout” feature for those who wish to pay with a card instead of logging in.

 - Fewer headaches, more awesome - no more pending e-Check payments, IPN delays, or attempts to spoof orders.

 - Better for high volume sales - no delays from PayPal Standard means a reliable first-come-first-serve checkout experience.
 No more accidental overselling or ten minute inventory reserve-related headaches.